codemonger-io/flechasdb-benchmark/README.md

         - 3rd quartile (Q3)
         - Minimum (min)
         - Maximum (max)
-    - Metrics for query time in milliseconds
+    - Above metrics for query time in milliseconds
-    - Metrics for recall (%)
+    - Above metrics for recall (%)
-        - Recall is defined as the percentage of k-NN vectors that are in the reference set made by flat k-NN search\*.
+        - Recall is defined as the percentage of k-nearest neighbor (k-NN) vectors that are in the reference set made by flat k-NN search\*.
     - Parameters
-        - k-nearest-neighbors where k=100
+        - k(-NN): 100
-        - nprobe
+        - nprobe:
             - 1
             - 10
             - 20